Avery1337/TurtlePetSearch/README.md

 TurtlePetSearch

-This addon was made by Speedz1337.
-Pet title guide on the forums is linked here.  https://forum.turtlecraft.gg/viewtopic.php?t=8172
+This addon was made by AI.
+Pet title guide on the forums is linked here from Speedz1337.  https://forum.turtlecraft.gg/viewtopic.php?t=8172

 This is a addon to search through your companion spellbook on Turtle WoW.
 Simply open up your spellbook and type in the search bar at the top.
 There is a Result Counter to the left of the search bar to see how many pets you are cycling through.